cgassman/cgassman.github.io/_posts/2017-06-30-missing-data.md

 **non-numeric**
 A) create dummy variables
-B) and C) tendency to delete or replace either single observations or whole feature
+B) and C) tendency to delete or replace either single observations or whole feature, as imputation might bias